larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Both working group management and moderators shall act in a manner consistent with guidelines approved by the IESG.
-In cases of disagreement over a moderation decision, the matter should be taken up with the responsible area director for resolution.
+In cases of disagreement between the chairs and moderation team over a moderation decision, the matter should be taken up with the responsible area director for resolution.

 # Operations and Procedures of the Moderator Team and Transparency